speQtrum/udacity-blog-writing-project/README.md

 # Udacity Project
 Writing a blog post with Sydney AirBNB data

-### Installations

-This project was written in the Anaconda environment and Python 3

 ### Motivation

 The purpose of this project was to explore the Sydney AirBNB data as part of Udacity's Data Science Nanodegree program.
 The project considers the following 3 questions: